Towards a History of Everything (part II)

 The Vision Collapses

-The Systema became Rudbeck the Younger’s second attempt at a grand work of his own – a kind of overarching master narrative evolving from his father’s Atlantica.
+The Systema became Rudbeck the Younger’s second attempt at a grand work of his own – an overarching master narrative evolving from his father’s Atlantica.

 Slash and Burn